Be the ﬁrst to know about our upcoming events! Latest events & seminars straight to your email

 The crib mobile helps with the relaxation and development of your baby.
 She will find mobiles that sway and jiggle much more stimulating than one that remains stationary.
 Black and white tend to be the most stimulating colours for newborns, but older babies benefit from blue, yellow, red, and green.
 Try to find one which contains most of these colours.

 Waterproof diaper changing pad or changing table

 For many parents, baby monitors offer reassurance and peace of mind.
 If your baby sleeps in the same room as you for the first few months, you probably won’t need a monitor for a while, if ever.
-But if you’re a deep sleeper and they’re sleeping in another room, baby monitors can alert you when your baby wakes up, if he is crying, or if there is a prolonged gap in breathing patterns.
+But if you’re a deep sleeper and they’re sleeping in a separate nursery, baby monitors can alert you when your baby wakes up, if he is crying, or if there is a prolonged gap in breathing patterns.

 A comfortable chair

 One of the most important pieces of furniture in your nursery is a comfortable chair.
 Whether it rocks, glides or remains stationary, you’ll need one for the countless hours you’ll be spending with your child in your arms.
 The back and forth motion of a rocking chair is soothing for your baby when you’re feeding her or putting her to sleep.